All Episodes

 You can't tell me there's one thing wrong with Neil Gorsuch's background credentials to sit on the Supreme Court.

-The time to fight that battle is not now the time to have fought that battle was before the election.
+The time to have fought that battle was before the president.

-So I think for the Republicans the best thing is what they're doing.
+So I think for the Republicans, the best thing is what they're doing.

-I actually I think you'd be disappointed if you did I I I think it's a shame.
+I actually, I think you'd be disappointed if you did.

-You win the House or Senate and it now means something I I thought it was a shame when Harry Reid did it.
+I thought it was a shame when Harry Reid did it.

 I was against that.

-Because to me and I mean I understood his reasoning just like I understand McConnell's reasoning now.
+Because to me, and I mean, I understood his reasoning just like I understand McConnell's reasoning now.

-But you take those kinds of issues to the people, you don't destroy the one thing that makes the Senate a more deliberative body than the House of Representatives.
+You don't destroy the one thing that makes the Senate a more deliberative body than the House of Representatives.

-If this go if this continues, it happened today, it is what it is.
+If this continues, it happened today.

-But you're not you're not hearing that from anybody.
+But you're not hearing that from anybody.

-And that's because we don't yet know I mean.
+And that's because we don't yet know.

-Because their allegiance is to two political private organizations and not to the American people and not to the office of the United States.
+But it's because their allegiance is to two political private organizations and not to the American people and not to the office of the United States.

-You don't have to be a political science genius to know that this is not a good strategy on the part of the Democrats.
+This whole thing, this whole thing that's happening today, the nuclear option, what I find so astounding, you don't have to be a political science genius to know that this is not a good strategy on the part of the Democrats.

 I've been squawking about this on my show for weeks.

-This is not an intelligence strategy.
+This is not an intelligent strategy.

 You know what?